Salumi: How to Make Landjaeger Sausage

 Before you start:

-- Prepare 2 tbsp of de-chlorinated water, either distilled or boiled, then cooled.
+- Prepare 2 tbsp of de-chlorinated water, either distilled, or boiled and cooled.

-- Remove Bactoferm T-SPX Starter culture from the freezer.
-Measure 1/4 - 1/2 tbsp per 5lb of meat and dissolve into water.
+- Remove Bactoferm T-SPX starter culture from the freezer.
+Measure 1/4 - 1/2 tbsp per 5 lbs of meat and dissolve into water.

-- Because math is the bain of my existence, I like to keep it simple and purchase the UMAi Dry Curing salts blend which is perfectly measured for 5 lbs worth of meat.
+- Because math is the bane of my existence, I like to keep it simple and purchase the UMAi Dry curing salts blend, which is perfectly measured for 5 lbs worth of meat.

-Begin with cutting 5lbs of meat into cubes, Distribute cubes into a single layer on a tray to partially freeze.
-Make sure the meat does not freeze solid as it can damage the grinder.
+Begin by cutting 5 lbs of meat into cubes.
+Distribute cubes into a single layer on a tray to partially freeze.
+(Make sure the meat does not freeze solid, as it can damage the grinder.)

-Using 1/4 - 3/8 / 8 - 10 mm Plate for good particle definition.
-I start by first grinding the crispy cold pork loin followed by the pork belly, put your newly ground meat back into the fridge to cool before seasoning.
+Use a 1/4 - 3/8 / 8 - 10 mm plate for good particle definition.
+Start by first grinding the crispy cold pork loin, followed by the pork belly.
+Put your newly ground meat back into the fridge to cool before seasoning.

-Next line up the 32-millimeter casing on the Horn of your stuffer and then just thread on as much casing that will fit tightly on the stuffer.
-Press out any air and use one of the zip ties on the very end.
+Next, line up the 32 mm casing on the horn of your stuffer and thread on as much casing as will fit tightly on the stuffer.
+Press out any air, and use one of the zip ties on the very end.

-Once all the sausages are stuffed, pick out a couple of sausages to weigh, mark the weight on the sausages.
-So that you can weigh it later and make sure they have lost the correct amount of weight.
+Once all of the sausages are stuffed, pick out a couple of sausages to weigh, and mark the weight on the sausages so you can weigh it later to ensure they have lost the correct amount of weight.

-Once in the sausages start the fermentation process they are going to start out a grayish color but over the course of fermentation, they will start turning a bright red, at this point you want to put them in a full-size frost free fridge.
-Keep an eye on the weight of the target sausages and once they have lost 35 to 40 percent of moisture and in about 3 to 4 weeks you will have a delicious homemade dry sausage.
+The sausages should start out a grayish color, but over the course of fermentation, they will start turning a bright red.
+At this point, you should put them in a full-size frost-free refrigerator.
+Keep an eye on the weight of the target sausages, and once they have lost 35 to 40 percent of moisture (after about 3 to 4 weeks), you will have a delicious homemade dry sausage.